alankrantas/micropython-TEA5767/README.md

 * noise_cancel: stereo noise cancelling (default True)
 * high_cut: high cut control (noise control, default True)

-## Import and Initialization on ESP32
+## Import and Initialize on ESP32

-It's basic the same as ESP8266, however you may need to assign different SCL and SDA pins:
+It's the same as ESP8266.
+SCL and SDA can be set to any 2 GPIO pins:

 ```python
 from machine import Pin, I2C